yanling02/ClusterPoison/README.md

 # ClusterPoison

-It is a Widely Applicable Poisoning Attack Scheme for Recommender Systems
+It is a widely applicable poisoning attack scheme for recommender systems

-ClusterPoison is a versatile solution applicable to current poisoning attacks targeting Recommender Systems (RS).
+ClusterPoison is a versatile solution applicable to current poisoning attacks targeting RS.
 The objective of this scheme is to maximize the impact of a single fake user.

 The process involves the following steps: